hipe/tmx/code_metrics/doc/issues/010-the-conjuncter-narrative.md

 ## features of implementation

-  • this should have relatively low cost to use for clients that end up not expressing thru NLP bbecause it builds the mutable phrase productions only on demand, not early.
+  • this should have relatively low cost to use for clients that end up not expressing thru NLP because it builds the mutable phrase productions only on demand, not early.